“From Chronically Ill and Depressed to Vibrantly Alive”

 Resiliency and Adversity

-I remember setting out on my first big travel to a new continent at the age of twenty-five.
-I remember being scared about my health, I remember feeling nervous about who I would meet and how the long list of unknowns ahead of me would end up.
+I remember setting out on my first big travel to a new continent at the age of twenty-two.
+I remember being scared about my health, I remember feeling nervous about who I would meet, and wondering about how the long list of unknowns ahead of me would end up.

 I also remember being sure that I would figure it all out.
 This self-cultivated feeling of self-confidence has been my greatest ally.
 This thought, ‘Everything is figure-out-able’ has opened up the world to me and removed many potentially self-imposed obstacles and limits.